 By the team at L’Atelier Aesthetics, checked by Dr Duncan Brennand, Lead Aesthetic Doctor, 101 Harley Street

-For patients with specific volume loss in the cheeks, chin, lips or jawline, dermal fillers are usually the more predictable choice.
-For patients with mild to moderate skin laxity and softening along the jawline, Silhouette Soft threads can produce a useful physical lift.
-For most patients with a mix of concerns, the best answer is a combination plan, or an energy-based tightening treatment like Sofwave alongside filler rather than threads at all.
+For patients with specific volume loss in the cheeks, chin, lips or jawline, dermal filler is the more predictable and adjustable choice.
+For patients with mild to moderate skin laxity and softening along the jawline, Silhouette Soft threads can produce a meaningful physical lift.

 | Variable | Silhouette Soft | Dermal filler |